With Draft2Digital Universal Book Links, readers can buy your ebook from their preferred bookstore.

 Even if you are not publishing on Draft2Digital, you can set up Universal Book Links by registering for a free account on Books2Read.

 Another great feature is that you can add affiliate links.

-Once your stores are locked in, return to your book list to find your book’s Universal link.
+Once you lock in your stores, return to your booklist to find your book’s Universal link.

-Now all you need to do is copy your new Universal Link to your book promotion pages, blog posts or promotional emails.
-When the link is first clicked by a user, it will give an option to set their favourite bookstore.
+Now all you need to do is copy your new Universal Book Link to your book promotion pages, blog posts, or promotional emails.

-Once a user makes a selection or chooses not to set a favourite store, the buying choices appear.
+Once a user makes a selection or chooses not to set a favorite store, the buying choices appear.

-Books2Read Universal links are very simple to create and use, and offer a solution to a longstanding problem when your book is available from a list of retailers.
+Books2Read Universal links are very simple to create and use.
+They offer a solution to a longstanding problem when your book is available from a list of book retailers.

-All in all, though, Universal book links are exactly what the doctor ordered for authors and self-publishers.
+All in all, Universal book links are exactly what the doctor ordered for authors and self-publishers.

 To find out more, read the Universal Book Links User Guide.

 Related Reading: Draft2Digital vs Smashwords Review – One Clear Winner